-Will-Improve Stage
+Will-Improve (Level One)

-At the "Will-Improve" stage (Level One), the student makes a commitment to improve in whatever area they are below par.
-The will-improve status is in force for one trimester.
-A student at this stage should be handled at the immediate level by the SOA Committee.
-The SOA Committee for the main campus consists of the Director of Student Life and Ministry, Campus Director, and one other staff member.
-The SOA Committee for Cohorts includes the Cohort Advisor, Visionary Leader, student's mentor, student's practicum leader, and one other church pastoral staff member.
+At the Will-Improve (Level One) stage, the student makes a commitment to improve in whatever area they are below par.
+The Will-Improve status is in force for one (1) trimester.
+A student at this stage should be handled at the immediate level by the SOA Accountability Committee.

 The evaluation form for a student placed on a Student Success Plan will be sent to the Director of Student Life and Ministry.
-Students at the Will-Improve stage must create a Student Success Plan with their Campus Director or Cohort Advisor, and agree to follow it for the areas needing improvement.
-At the end of the trimester, either the student will have made the necessary improvements, in which case they are taken out of the disciplinary process, or if they fail to achieve their Student Success Plan goals, they will be moved to the "Warning" level.
+Students at the Will-Improve stage must create a Student Success Plan with their Campus Pastor or Cohort Advisor, and agree to follow it for the areas needing improvement.
+At the end of the trimester, either the student will have made the necessary improvements, in which case they are taken out of the disciplinary process, or if they fail to achieve their Student Success Plan goals, they will be moved to the Warning (Level Two) stage.